joshuagryphon/plastid/docs/source/concepts/gff3.rst

     including encoded attributes and values, should be formatted

 Because of this, several flavors of GFF exist today, each adding their own specifications.
-Two are:
+Two of the most common are:

   - `GTF2`_, exlusively used for describing transcripts
   - `GFF3`_, which allows a hierarchical set of feature relationships,